Why is Vulnerability Assessment so important?

 2017 was a busy year for cyberattacks.
-Hackers were very productive, especially in the last quarter of 2017 with a 82% more security vulnerabilities exploited compared to estimates.
-In fact, each company was exposed to an average of 274 vulnerabilities.
+Hackers were very productive, especially in the last quarter of 2017 with 82% more security vulnerabilities exploited compared to estimates.
+Each company was exposed to an average of 274 vulnerabilities.

 Another significant example is that UK local governments have experienced an average of 19.5 million cyberattacks in 2017 according to a Big Brother Watch study.

 In addition to human errors and IT security education that need to be strengthened in companies, cyberattacks due to information system security breaches are increasing faster.
 And if 2017 has been a good year for hackers, 2018 looks worse for companies.
 Whether it is on an operating system, a processor, a server, an application, … all companies are exposed to the exploitation of their vulnerabilities.
 None can claim to be 100% protected.
 This phenomenon affects SMEs even more.
 Indeed, they are the target of 77% of cyber-attacks.
 To face new threats, companies must equip themselves according to their infrastructures (traditional, virtualized, Cloud, hybrid) and their needs.